|

 honour," said Eofred.

-"They say an elf will sing sooner than talk," said
+"They say an elf will sooner sing than talk," said

 his wife.
 "What was his voice like?"